hyperpixel34/aerothemeplasma/README.md

  - Intel integrated graphics, AMD dedicated graphics
  - 96 DPI scaling

-Here's what's currently not supported but should be (see FAQ):
+Here's what's currently not supported but is planned (see FAQ):

  - Multi-distro support (While this could work on other distros, and has been confirmed to run well on Arch and Ubuntu, I cannot provide help if something goes wrong)
  - HiDPI scaling